+Trapping:

-- Trapping: - RMs and First Nations, located south of the Northern Administrative District, will be eligible to claim under the 2023-24 Beaver Control Program. - o Eligible RMs must have passed a bylaw allowing beavers to be hunted in the municipality and filed a certified copy of the bylaw with the Ministry of Environment, as per section 4 of The Wildlife Regulations, 1981.
+- RMs and First Nations, located south of the Northern Administrative District, will be eligible to claim under the 2025-26 Beaver Control Program. - o Eligible RMs must have passed a bylaw allowing beavers to be hunted in the municipality and filed a certified copy of the bylaw with the Ministry of Environment, as per section 4 of The Wildlife Regulations, 1981.
 To determine if this was already done by your RM, please refer to the document entitled "Rural Municipalities Where Beavers May Be Hunted" found on the SARM website at www.sarm.ca.

-- Note: This bylaw is not a requirement of First Nations communities. - RMs and First Nations must authorize or contract individuals with valid fur trapping licence(s) issued by the Saskatchewan Ministry of Environment, to remove nuisance beavers. - RMs and First Nations must determine and define the verification method they choose to use when compensating licensed trappers for nuisance beaver removal on the Beaver Control Program claim form. - Verification methods are defined for audit purposes and to ensure accountability for RMs and First Nations, as well as authorized trappers. - Verification methods are determined by the RM or First Nation as part of an overall humane beaver management program in their own jurisdiction. - Note: Provide a brief description of preferred validation method used.
+- Note: This bylaw is not a requirement of First Nations communities. - RMs and First Nations must authorize or contract individuals with valid fur trapping licence(s) issued by the Saskatchewan Ministry of Environment, to remove adult nuisance beavers.
+For First Nation Communities, an authorized First Nation with a status card number can remove adult nuisance beavers on reserve land. - RMs and First Nations must determine and define the verification method they choose to use when compensating licensed trappers for adult nuisance beaver removal on the Beaver Control Program claim form. - Verification methods are defined for audit purposes and to ensure accountability for RMs and First Nations, as well as authorized trappers. - Verification methods are determined by the RM or First Nation as part of an overall humane beaver management program in their own jurisdiction. - Note: Provide a brief description of preferred validation method used.

-• Pond Leveler/Beaver deceiver
+Pond Leveler/Beaver deceiver

-These devices offer a cost-effective, non-lethal and sustainable humane approach to mitigate flooding problems due to nuisance beaver populations.
+These devices offer a cost-effective, non-lethal and sustainable humane approach to mitigate flooding problems due to adult nuisance beaver populations.
 They promote ecosystem stewardship and municipalities save on costs of road repair and culvert clearing and help to maintain integrity of at-risk infrastructure.
 Contact your Plant Health Technical Advisor for more information around ideas to these easy man-made solutions.

-- RMs and First Nations claiming the purchase and installation services of each pond levelers and or beaver deceivers, must include validating invoices with the claim form. - Claims for pond leveler and/or beaver deceiver products and services are eligible when purchased and installed in the program year (February 16, 2023 to February 15, 2024). - Legal land descriptions or GPS coordinates to three digits must be provided for: - Agricultural locations where nuisance beavers were removed; - Agricultural locations where each pond leveler being claimed for was installed; and - Agricultural locations where each beaver deceiver being claimed for was installed.
+- o RMs and First Nations claiming the purchase and installation services of each pond levelers and or beaver deceivers, must include validating invoices with the claim form. - Claims for pond leveler and/or beaver deceiver products and services are eligible when purchased and installed in the program year (February 16, 2025, to February 15, 2026). - Legal land descriptions or GPS coordinates to three digits must be provided for: - Agricultural locations where adult nuisance beavers were removed; - Agricultural locations where each pond leveler being claimed for was installed; and - Agricultural locations where each beaver deceiver being claimed for was installed.

-MAKING A CLAIM - SUBMIT TO SARM BY FEBRUARY 15, 2024
+MAKING A CLAIM - SUBMIT TO SARM BY FEBRUARY 15, 2026

-2023-24 Beaver Control Program Claim Form
+2025-26 Beaver Control Program Claim Form

-Submit claim form, trapper verification form, and supporting documents by the above deadline by email to Annette Ellert, Agriculture Program Administrator at by email at aellert@sarm.ca:
+Submit claim form, trapper verification form, and supporting documents by the above deadline by email to Annette Ellert, Agriculture Program Administrator at aellert@sarm.ca.